Alonely0/alonely0.github.io/content/blog/unions.md

 }
 ```

-The first thing we'll get is a screaming message from rustc telling is to wrap everything that's not `Copy` in a `ManuallyDrop<T>`.
+The first thing we'll get is a screaming message from rustc telling us to wrap everything that's not `Copy` in a `ManuallyDrop<T>`.
 As it turns out, unions are one of the many reasons why destructors are just a suggestion in Rust, and that is what `ManuallyDrop<T>` does, remove the drop implementation from its inner.
 This is needed because there is no info for the compiler to codegen the drop of the union since it can't possibly know what's inside, so it nicely asks us not to ask it to do so.
-The next thing we'll do is add a field with a `TaggedPtr<Aligned, 2>` where `Aligned`'s align is two; so that we can use what's inside the union as a tagged pointer to get, set, and remove the tag.
+The next thing we'll do is add a field with a `TaggedPtr<Aligned, 2>` where `Aligned`'s alignment is two; so that we can use what's inside the union as a tagged pointer to get, set, and remove the tag.
 As it stands, we get the following:

 ```rust
 union CellValue {